 Kepler Capital Downgrades Infineon (IFNNY) to Hold

-Kepler Capital analyst Sebastien Sztabowicz downgraded Infineon (IFNNY) to Hold yesterday and set a price target of EUR14.00.
-The company’s shares closed last Monday at $15.61.
+Infineon (IFNNY) received a Hold rating and a EUR14.00 price target from Kepler Capital analyst Carola Holtz yesterday.
+The company’s shares closed last Wednesday at $17.15.

-According to TipRanks.com, Sztabowicz is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -10.7% and a 32.7% success rate.
-Sztabowicz covers the Consumer Goods sector, focusing on stocks such as Telefonaktiebolaget LM Ericsson, Dialog Semiconductor, and ASM International.
+According to TipRanks.com, Holtz ‘s ranking currently consits of no stars on a 0-5 ranking scale, with an average return of -8.6% and a 37.0% success rate.
+Holtz covers the Consumer Goods sector, focusing on stocks such as Bayerische Motoren Werke Aktiengesellschaft, Anheuser-Busch Inbev Sa, and Hermes International.

-Currently, the analyst consensus on Infineon is a Hold with an average price target of $18.91.
+The word on The Street in general, suggests a Hold analyst consensus rating for Infineon with a $18.91 average price target.

 See today’s analyst top recommended stocks >>